 \section{Abstract}

 We study data-driven stabilization of continuous-time systems in autoregressive form when only noisy input-output data are available.
 First, we provide an operator-based characterization of the set of systems consistent with the data.
-Next, combining this characterization with behavioral theory, we derive a necessary and sufficient condition for the noisy data to be informative for quadratic stabilization.
-This condition is formulated as linear matrix inequalities, whose solution yields a stabilizing controller.
+Next, combining this characterization with behavioral theory, we establish a necessary and sufficient condition for the noisy data to be informative for quadratic stabilization.
+This condition is formulated in terms of linear matrix inequalities, whose solutions yield a stabilizing controller.
 Finally, we characterize data informativity for system identification in the noise-free setting.